Effective Date: October 9, 2023

 11.6 Severability.
 If any provision of this Agreement is held by a court of competent jurisdiction to be unenforceable, such provision will be modified and interpreted so as to best accomplish the original provision to the fullest extent permitted by law, and the remaining provisions of this Agreement will remain in effect.

 11.7 Amendments.
 Any amendments, modifications or supplements to this Agreement must be in writing and signed by each party’s authorized representatives or, as appropriate, agreed through electronic means provided by UI.
 Nonetheless, with notice to Customer, UI may modify any policies referenced herein to reflect new features or changing practices, provided that such modifications will not materially decrease UI’s obligations under this Agreement.
-The terms in any Customer purchase order or business form will not amend or modify this Agreement and are expressly rejected by UI; any of these Customer documents are for administrative purposes only and have no legal effect.
+The terms in any Customer purchase order or business form will not amend or modify this Agreement and are expressly rejected by UI; any of these Customer documents are for administrative purposes only.

 11.8 Waiver.
 No waiver of any provision of this Agreement will be effective unless in writing and signed by the party against whom such waiver is sought to be enforced.
 The waiver by either party of a breach or a default of any provision of this Agreement by the other party will not be construed as a waiver of any succeeding breach of the same or any other provision, nor will any delay or omission on the part of either party to exercise any right herein operate as a waiver of that right by such party.